nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

 Chmod 777
 ---------

 NEVER use 777.
-I't might be one nifty number, but even in testing it's a sign of having no clue what you're doing.
+It might be one nifty number, but even in testing it's a sign of having no clue what you're doing.
 Look at the permissions in the whole path and think through what's going on.

-To easily display all the permissions on a path, you can use
+To easily display all the permissions on a path, you can use:

 .. code-block:: text